Tips for making a rule change request

 Even prior to submitting a rule change request, a useful first step is to informally speak with us.
 We can:

 - assist you in framing your request in the most valuable form and provide best practise examples of previous rule change requests

-- help provide advice about the level of detail we require to be contained in your request review a draft of your request and provide feedback on whether the request meets the requirements for initiation the rule change process.
+- help provide advice about the level of detail we require to be contained in your request, review a draft of your request and provide feedback on whether the request meets the requirements for initiation of the rule change process.

 Identify the issue